chris104957/django-carrot/docs/source/quick-start.rst

 Scheduling tasks
 ****************

 Scheduled tasks are stored in your Django project's database as **ScheduledTask** objects.
+The Carrot service will publish tasks to your RabbitMQ queue at the required intervals.
 To scheduled the **my_task** function to run every 5 seconds, use the following code:

 .. code-block:: python